WEC-Sim/WEC-Sim/_sources/features.txt

 To use body-to-body interactions, the following simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.b2b = 1`

+For more information about b2b interactions, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-2-nonlinear-hydro-non-hydro-b2b>`_,

 ..
 Note::